 We actively encourage parents to be involved in their child's learning.
 Your child's class teacher and or the SENCo will be happy to advise you on how to support your child's learning.
 The class teacher will set homework and reading books are sent home on a regular basis.
-The school may be able to signpost parents to activities or support groups in the local community via our Family Support Worker.
+The school may be able to signpost parents to activities or support groups in the local community.